Bayer-Group/BayerCLAW/doc/language.md

 The fields of the step specification objects are:
 * `image` (required): The path to the Docker container to use.
   A plain name, like `ubuntu` or `my-repo/BayerCLAW-demo`, will first be checked against ECR in the current account.
-  If the named image exists in ECR, that one will be used.  # todo: really?
+  If the named image exists in ECR, that one will be used.
   Otherwise, the plain name will refer to the public Docker Hub.
   Using public images is a potential security risk as other people control the code inside!
   Alternately, `image` can be a full Docker-style path to an image in any private Docker repo, including ECR, for